-It is important to realise the boundary between spiritual direction and counselling.
+It is important to realise the boundary between spiritual direction and counselling, mentoring and other 1-2-1 therapies.
 Be clear about the distinctive nature of this ministry and be willing to assist people to seek appropriate help elsewhere when necessary.